jumana-s/3710-Project/README.md

 **User Interface**

 The UI is implemented in [app.py](https://github.com/jumana-s/3710-Project/blob/main/app.py).
 Flask is used as the back-end framework for the web application.
-The UI is composed of basic HTML for content, and BootStrap for style.
+The UI is composed of basic HTML for the page structure, and BootStrap for style.
 The main page for the UI is [index.html](https://github.com/jumana-s/3710-Project/blob/main/templates/index.html), located in the `templates` folder.

 The website was deployed with Heroku which needed [Procfile](https://github.com/jumana-s/3710-Project/blob/main/Procfile), [requirements.txt](https://github.com/jumana-s/3710-Project/blob/main/requirements.txt), and [runtime.txt](https://github.com/jumana-s/3710-Project/blob/main/runtime.txt).